Home Discover Australia The Great Ocean Road in 3 days

-The Great Ocean Road in 3 days
+Exploring the Great Ocean Road in 3 Days: An Unforgettable Journey

 0

-The Great Ocean Road in 3 days
+Exploring the Great Ocean Road in 3 Days: An Unforgettable Journey

-The Great Ocean Road – Day One
+The Great Ocean Road – Day One: Torquay to Apollo Bay

 Start you trip from Melbourne, capital of Victoria.
 There’s still a fair bit of driving along the way to Apollo Bay but you can take quite a few breaks on the way.
 Your first stop must be at the little surf town of Torquay – one of the best places to surf.
 Torquay is beautiful and it actually feels so Australian.
+Visit the famous Bells Beach, renowned for its world-class waves and the annual Rip Curl Pro surfing competition.
+The Surf World Museum is also worth a visit to learn about Australia’s surfing culture.

 At this point it might be good to interject with a note on accommodation.
 If you are travelling with limited funds remember that it’s illegal to sleep overnight in cars!
 There are approximately 140 hotels in town, from budget ones at 30$ to more luxury ones at 250$ per night.

-The Great Ocean Road – Day Two
+The Great Ocean Road – Day Two: Apollo Bay to Port Campbell

 Day two is the big sight-seeing day as it will include Cape Otway and the 12 Apostles which is the most famous part of the route.

-Then continue on to the 12 Apostles – a misleading name if ever there was one.
+Then continue on to the Twelve Apostles – a misleading name if ever there was one.
 The name relates to the standing stacks of rock in the ocean that were cut off from the mainland.
 But there’s only five there now.
 The best place to view them is from the little beach to the left of them.
 You can access it by walking down the steps beside the cliff.
 It’s worth going to the official viewpoint as well to take some photos.
 And there’s a handy shop selling ice creams down the road so you have snacks sorted too.

 After this go to see the Bay of Islands.
 It is even better than the 12 Apostles.
 The best time to go is at sunset as the whole bay looks like it’s going up in fire.
 You can sit on the beach and watch the sun go down.
 Another great picnic spot amongst the thousands on the route.

-The Great Ocean Road – Day Three
+The Great Ocean Road – Day Three: Port Campbell to Warrnambool

-For the last day you can decide to go back through the Grampian National Park even though in hindsight it is quite ambitious.
+Alternative choice: For the last day you can decide to go back through the Grampian National Park even though in hindsight it is quite ambitious.
 There’s only so much sight-seeing you can take in over a few days.
 The Grampians are very different landscape-wise to the Great Ocean Road which will definitely be a nice change.
 Do the walk to a waterfall at Halls Gap.

 Great Ocean Road – Practical Infos